HiIAmTzeKean/SC2000-Probability-and-Statistics/Sampling distribution/Variance.md

 ### Consequence of high variance
 High model variance indicates
 1. More [[Flexible model]]
-    1. Slight change in [[Training data]] can lead to drastic changes in prediction
+    1. Slight change in [[Train data]] can lead to drastic changes in prediction
 2. Possible [[Overfitting]]
 3. Poor [[Generalisation]]
 ##  Variance of [[Random variable]]